 During the postpartum period, I turned to it, time and time again.
 It made me feel wonderful at a time when that word wasn’t a part of my vocabulary.
 It hugged me in all the right places, and it worked for pretty much every occasion.
 If I hadn't bought it during my pregnancy, I guarantee that I would have had a much harder time adjusting to my postpartum body.
-That's why I credit this chevron maxi dress from the maternity clothing brand PinkBlush with saving my sanity.
+That's why I credit this chevron maternity maxi dress with saving my sanity.

 I’m a full-time writer and blogger, and for the past few years, I've done weekly posts showcasing my mom style.
 When I announced my pregnancy, I started sharing my favorite maternity style, so I tried on an awful lot of maternity clothes and only showcased pieces that I knew would take me through pregnancy and beyond (hello, fourth trimester).
 Because I work with so many brands, I see lots of different pieces of clothing on a weekly basis, so I try to separate the good from the bad.

 From the moment that I saw it online, I could tell this specific dress would become a wardrobe staple for me.
 I was at the very beginning of my second trimester and I knew that the summer months were ahead, so I decided to check out some maxi dresses.

 I was a little bit nervous about the process of losing the baby weight and having the energy to exercise and eat well.
 But the dress made me feel confident and beautiful.